chalund/Rainydays-cross-course-project-/README.md

 Password: cpsrU0sApLXo3KVmex4Bw(xf

 Notes:
-"Searchbar" and "Add to cart" function is not in use
+- "Searchbar" and "Add to cart" function is not in use.